 As a boy, I attended a Waldorf school in suburban New York.
-(Possibly I've mentioned this before.)
-After graduation, I enrolled at a prestigious college — and soon dropped out.
+After graduation, I enrolled at a prestigious college — and I soon dropped out.
 I then attended a second college, briefly, before enrolling at a third where I finally gained my academic footing.
 I earned a BA and an MA in English literature.
 Subsequently, I became a college instructor, a magazine writer, and a book editor.
 I am now retired.
-My wife and I will soon celebrate our 45th wedding anniversary.
+My wife and I recently celebrated our 53rd wedding anniversary.

-During the last few years, I have spent considerable time researching and writing about Waldorf education, Anthroposophy, and Rudolf Steiner.1 When I began studying Steiner’s books and lectures, I had only vague ideas about what I might learn.
+During the last few years, I have spent considerable time researching and writing about Waldorf education, Anthroposophy, and Rudolf Steiner.
+When I began this effort, I had only vague ideas about what I might learn.
 Much of what I dug up startled me, and that kept me going — and it made me decide to continue writing and posting for as long as the process seemed productive.
-In setting out the results of my research on this website, I have tried to hold back nothing.
+In presenting the results of my research, I have tried to hold back nothing.
 Here it is, what I have learned; here it is, what Rudolf Steiner and his followers have said and done.
 To a great extent, I have relied on Rudolf Steiner's own words to tell the story.
-This has been a risky strategy, because Steiner is so hard to read.
+This has been a risky strategy, because Steiner is so hard to read — the more I quote Steiner, the more I risk losing my readers.
 But quoting Steiner has been essential.
 Rudolf Steiner invented Anthroposophy and he founded Waldorf education.
-He is still, today, the intellectual and spiritual leader of the Waldorf movement — and here is what he said.
-Steiner’s own words constitute the most telling indictment of the intellectual and even spiritual barrenness of Anthroposophy and, by extension, Waldorf education.
+He is still, today, the intellectual and spiritual leader of the Waldorf movement.
+So I have needed to report his words, I have needed to report what he said.
+Steiner’s own statements constitute the most telling indictment of the intellectual and even spiritual barrenness of Anthroposophy and, by extension, Waldorf education.

-Some Anthroposophists now make ad hominem attacks against me, as if attributing real or imagined faults to me somehow refutes my arguments.2 But ad hominems are, by definition, invalid.
-Maybe I’m a great guy, or maybe not — but either way, the words I’ve written will stand or fall on their own merits.
+Some Anthroposophists now make ad hominem attacks against me, as if attributing real or imagined faults to me somehow refutes my arguments.
+But ad hominems are, by definition, invalid.
+Maybe I’m a great guy, or maybe not — but either way, the contents of this website will stand or fall on their own merits.
 Let's put it this way: I am a flawed messenger.
-I have good days and bad, periods when I'm at my best and periods when I'm not.
 But I am unimportant.
-What matters is the truth of the message I have delivered about Steiner and Anthroposophy and Waldorf education.
-Throughout, I have told the absolute truth to the best of my ability, and I have provided extensive documentation throughout.
+What matters are the truths I have told about Steiner and Anthroposophy and Waldorf education.
+On each page of this site, I have told the truth to the best of my ability, and I have provided extensive documentation throughout.
 In a continuous editorial process, I have reviewed all my work repeatedly, soliciting the opinions of others to assist me.
 I have corrected the errors we found, and I have amended or omitted sections that, in retrospect, seemed deficient.
-The results are not perfect — what human endeavors are? — but I am confident that the contents of this website are sturdy and true, and will reward close examination.
+The results are not perfect — what human endeavors are? — but I am confident that the results of this process will reward close examination.

 Please read as many of the essays on this site as you like, and draw your own conclusions.
 Either my essays make a powerful, logical, well-documented case, or they do not.
 I am happy to leave the final evaluation up to you.